-A pitch that checks on the second bounce
+A pitch that grabs on the second bounce

 No matter how bad the rest of the round has been, a birdie on the closing hole will make that post-round pint taste just a little sweeter.

-Winning a longest drive or nearest the pin comp
+Winning a longest drive or nearest the pin competition

-If you can’t go up to collect the trophy for winning score then this is the next best thing.
+If you can’t go up to collect the trophy for the winning score, this is the next best thing.
 It shows you’ve got the talent in there somewhere, doesn’t it?

 Playing a hole strategically and reaping the rewards